acidanthera/VoodooPS2/README.md

 So, Command+[, Command+] should correspond loosely to back/forward, respectively.
 And F9 and F10 can be mapped to various functions (Launchpad, Show Desktop, Mission Control, etc.) by changing the assignments in the System Preferences -> Keyboard.

-- Changed the 2-finger scroll logic to allow two-fingers held very tightly, even with "ignore accidental trackpad input" turned on.
+- Changed the 2-finger scroll logic to allow two-fingers held very tightly, even with ignore accidental trackpad input turned on.
 The trackpad driver sends bad data when the two fingers are held together like this (it sends it as one 'wide' finger).

 2012-10-30 v1.7.6